satya-hash/satya-hash/README.md

-## 👋Hey there
+## 👋Hola Amigos,

-# I'm Pitani Satya Surendra🤓,
+# I'm Satya Surendra🤓,

-### Driven and Ambitious Student Seeking Opportunities to Gain Experience and Expand Skillset | React Developer | CSE Student @ Andhra University
+### React Developer | CSE Student @ Andhra University

-#### A computer science student at Andhra University.
-You might know me as the guy who's always tinkering away on his laptop, but what you might not know is that I have a serious passion for front-end development and problem-solving.
+#### A computer science student at Andhra University.I think you might know me as the guy who's always tinkering away on his laptop, but what you might not know is that I have a serious passion for front-end development and problem-solving.

 ## 🌐Socials